Seeking affordable Healthcare insurance for Baby

 as the procedure.

-Bear in mind that although health insurance is expensive,
+Bear in mind that although health insurance provides some major benefits

 reduced rates negotiated by the insurance company.